 Get Free Therapy Techniques in Your Email Inbox Every Week

 If you are a therapist or coach of any persuasion; counsellor, psychotherapist, hypnotherapist, life coach, bodyworker, in fact anyone who works in the helping professions, you will glean valuable, actionable ideas, tips and techniques from Clear Thinking, my free therapy techniques newsletter.

-How to Use Problem-Solving Therapy with Your Clients
+How to Use Psychoeducation With Your Clients

 Psychoeducation can be a powerful tool for therapists to help their clients better understand their mental health condition, learn effective strategies for managing their symptoms, and take control of their mental health.
 So what pointers can be useful when we think about providing our clients with psychoeducation?

 How to Help Your Therapy Clients with Their Spiritual Questions

 Where did we come from, where are we going, and what is behind it all?
 Many of us have at some time wrestled with or just wondered about the bigger questions of life.
 And research suggests that addressing such spiritual concerns may help mental health.
 So how might we as practitioners aid our clients in […]

 Philosophy Piece: Why Are Our Children So Depressed?

 It’s so poignant when we hear of children who feel life isn’t worth living, who feel doomed to lives of misery or even feel like killing themselves.
 And if childhood suicide rates and admissions to hospital for self-harm are anything to go by, childhood depression is trending upwards.
 So why might childhood depression be on […]

 Family therapy is an effective treatment for a wide range of mental health and relationship problems.
 It can help families improve their communication skills, manage conflict, and cope with life transitions.
 And because families are systems, small changes can create large effects.
 Here I want to explore the one principle that governs so much of […]